wumm-project/wumm-project.github.io/SIM.md

   of students, scientists, university and company staff) to support the project.
   - Travel costs (unit costs) and subsistence costs (unit costs)
+  - It is recommended to use also Key Action 1 programs to support individual mobility (Programme Guide, p.
+134).

 ### Hints for a sound application